 If you feel it really is a structural conflict, find someone neutral to facilitate the session.
+Having a neutral third party present makes conflict resolution in the workplace feel more balanced.
 Get both groups in the room.
 Avoid recrimination and blame, and establish the following ground rules to keep the discussion productive:

 No labels.
 That means neither group can say the other group is lazy, sloppy, or a bunch of slackers.
 Positive labels aren’t much better; they don’t give specific information, and they imply that one side is empowered to evaluate the other.
 The power-difference message comes through whether the labels are negative or positive.

 No characterizations about motives or intelligence.
 Remember the fundamental attribution error?
 People and groups that are in conflict develop stories about the “others.”
 Over time, these can evolve into harsh judgments about the others’ motivation, intelligence, and general fitness as human beings.
 The judgments show up in statements such as “They don’t care about quality,” “They don’t get it,” and worse.
 These types of judgments can make conflict resolution in the workplace more difficult.